The Best Exercises for Pectus Excavatum

 Pectus Excavatum pot belly

 One of the most common issues associated with Pectus Excavatum is a 'pot belly'.
 The process occurs as follows: The lower back hyper-extends to compensate for rounded upper body posture to keep the person upright.
 The abdominal muscles then stretch and weaken.
-The pelvis rotates forward, and the hip flexors take over stability of the core and get tight.
+The pelvis rotates forward, and the hip flexors take over the stabilizing role and become tight.
 The stomach region now distends outward, giving the appearance of a 'pot belly'.
 To effectively address the problem, we need to target each issue separately.

 1. The core muscles need to be strengthened.